solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ### Task 4: Set the Azure OpenAI endpoint and key

-Before using the `azure_openai` functions, configure the extension to your Azure OpenAI service endpoint and key.
+Before using the `azure_openai` functions, configure the extension to the Azure OpenAI service endpoint and key.

-1. Using the same browser tab where the Cloud Shell is open, navigate to your Azure OpenAI resource in the [Azure portal](https://portal.azure.com/) and select the **Keys and Endpoint** item under **Resource Management** from the left-hand menu, then copy your endpoint and access key.
+1. Using the same browser tab where the Cloud Shell is open, navigate to the Azure OpenAI resource in the [Azure portal](https://portal.azure.com/) and select the **Keys and Endpoint** item under **Resource Management** from the left-hand menu, then copy the endpoint and access key.

     ![The Azure OpenAI service's Keys and Endpoints page is selected and highlighted, with the KEY 1 and Endpoint copy to clipboard buttons highlighted.](media/azure-openai-keys-and-endpoints.png)

-    You can use either `KEY1` or `KEY2`.
-Always having two keys allows you to securely rotate and regenerate keys without causing service disruption.
+    Use either `KEY1` or `KEY2`.
+Always having two keys allows for the secure rotation and regeneration of keys without causing service disruption.

-2. In the command below, replace the `{endpoint}` and `{api-key}` tokens with values you retrieved from the Azure portal, then run the commands from the `psql` command prompt in the Cloud Shell pane to add your values to the configuration table.
+2. In the command below, replace the `{endpoint}` and `{api-key}` tokens with the values from the Azure portal, then run the commands from the `psql` command prompt in the Cloud Shell pane to add the values to the configuration table.

     ```sql
     SELECT azure_ai.set_setting('azure_openai.endpoint','{endpoint}');